 Joaquin Phoenix Plays The Titular Character

-That meeting led to the creation of this project, which Phoenix says feels "unique," adding that it "scares the f*cking sh*t out of [him]."
-Sounds like just the sort of Joker film the people want.
+Phoenix said this project feels "unique," adding that it "scares the f*cking sh*t out of [him]."
 On September 16, 2018, fans got a sneak peek of Phoenix as the Joker.

 Alec Baldwin Signed On To Play Bruce Wayne's Father - And Then Quit Two Days Later

 On August 27, 2018, Alec Baldwin reportedly joined Joaquin Phoenix and company in Joker.
 Baldwin signed on to play Thomas Wayne, the father who gets gunned down by a robber and orphans Bruce Wayne, who becomes Batman.
-According to The Hollywood Reporter, the script allegedly doesn't strictly stick to Batman canon, as it portrays Thomas Wayne as more of a cheesy, power-hungry executive in the vein of '80s Donald Trump.
+In the comics, Thomas is a respected doctor and philanthropist but, according to The Hollywood Reporter, "sources say the script paints Thomas Wayne as a cheesy and tanned businessman who is more in the mold of a 1980s Donald Trump."

 Two days later, Baldwin contested the reports, tweeting that he had "NOT been hired to play a role in Todd Phillips' JOKER as some Donald Trump manque.
 That is not happening.
 Not.
 Happening."
-He then spoke to USA Today, saying that scheduling issues are the reason behind the dropout: "I'm no longer doing that movie.
+He then spoke to USA Today, saying he dropped out of the role due to scheduling conflicts.
+He added, "I'm no longer doing that movie.
 I'm sure there are 25 guys who can play that part."

 The Origin Story Takes Place In The '80s And Stands Alone From Other DC Films